Google AI Overview: What do the AI overviews mean for SEO & SEA in the B2B sector?

 Decline in CTR and traffic even

-with good rankings, particularly noticeable for
+with good rankings, especially noticeable

 Top rankings are no longer the only

-"currency" & the conversion probability increases per AI click
+"currency" & the conversion probability

 Purely informative content & former

-traffic sources such as glossary articles
+traffic sources like glossary articles

 Great opportunity for early adopters

-with well thought-out content structure
+with a well-thought-out content structure

-& well-founded specialist articles
+& well-founded specialist articles.

 Increasing competition for ad clicks

-on relevant keywords
+on relevant keywords leads

-leads to higher budget pressure
+to higher budget pressure.

 Combination of AI-compatible content